jbs4bmx/WebImageConverter/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project
-Web Image Converter is a simple, portable utility that converts images in WEBP format to JPG or PNG.
+## 📦 Application Overview
+WebImageConverter is a lightweight, portable Windows application that converts `.webp` image files into more commonly used formats like `.png` or `.jpg`.
+Users can select a target folder, choose the output format, and optionally include subdirectories during the conversion process.
+All converted images retain their original filenames and are saved in the same location as the source files.

+The application features a user-friendly GUI built with Windows Forms and includes:
+  * Folder selection with recursive search toggle
+  * Format selection via dropdown menu
+  * Real-time status log for conversion success or errors
+  * File count preview
+  * Progress bar to track conversion progress
+  * Embedded resources (including icon), with no external dependencies required

+This tool is ideal for batch conversion tasks, web content prep, archival workflows, or simply cleaning up `.webp` files from downloads.

-### How to Use This Application
+### 🚀 How to Use WebImageConverter
-  1. Double-click the application to run it.
-  2. Select the folder that contains the webp images that you want to convert.
-  3. Select the file type you want to convert the images to.
-Your options are JPG or PNG.
+#### Step 1: Launch the App
+Double-click the compiled `.exe` file.
+No installation required — it's a portable single-file app.

+#### Step 2: Select Your Folder
-  4. Click the button to convert the images.
+Click the Browse... button and choose the folder containing your .webp images.
+  * 🔘 If you only want images in the selected folder, uncheck “Include subfolders”
+  * ✅ To scan recursively, leave it checked

+#### Step 3: Choose the Output Format
+Use the dropdown menu to select either:
+  * `png`
+  * `jpg`

+#### Step 4: Start Conversion
+Click the Convert button.
+  * ✅ Progress will be displayed in the status log
+  * 📈 The progress bar updates as each image is processed
+  * 🧮 File count is shown before conversion begins

+#### Step 5: Review Results
-Converted images will be in the same folder as the webp images.
+All converted images will be saved in the same location as their .webp counterparts, using the same file name and chosen format extension.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Built With
+## Built With
 |               Frameworks/Libraries                |     Name     |                 Link                 |
 | :-----------------------------------------------: | :----------: | :----------------------------------: |
 | <img src="./Resources/CS.svg" width="48">         | `C Sharp`    | [C# Documentation][CSharp-url]       |